2020 NBA Finals: Game 2

 James scored 33 points and Davis added 32, leading the Lakers to a 2–0 series lead with a 124–114 win over the Heat.
-James and Davis were the first Lakers teammates to score 30 points in a Finals game since Kobe Bryant and Shaquille O’Neal in Game 3 of the 2002 NBA Finals.
+James and Davis became the first pair of Lakers teammates to each score 30 points in a Finals game since Kobe Bryant and Shaquille O'Neal in Game 3 of the 2002 NBA Finals.
 The team shot 51% for the game and made 22 of their first 25 two-point field goals, including a stretch of 16 straight towards the end of the first period through late in the third.
 Davis made 14 of his first 15 shots.
 Miami played short-handed without their injured starters Adebayo (neck and left shoulder) and Dragić (torn left plantar fascia).

 The Lakers led by six points after the first quarter even though they made just three of 12 three-point attempts.
 Trailing by 14 at the half, the Heat scored 39 points in the third period but still were down 10 entering the fourth.
 They never got closer than 10 in the final period.
 Rajon Rondo had 16 points, while Kentavious Caldwell-Pope and Kyle Kuzma also added 11 for the Lakers.
 The Lakers made 16 out of a season-high 47 three-pointers.
 Their starters made just seven of 28 with Caldwell-Pope and Danny Green combining to make three of 19.
 The team made 66% of its two-point attempts.

 Miami was led by Butler with 25 points and Kelly Olynyk with 24 off the bench.
 Tyler Herro and Meyers Leonard replaced Dragić and Adebayo in the starting lineup.
 Herro became the youngest player to start an NBA Finals game at 20 years, 256 days.
 He was eight days younger than Magic Johnson was when he started Game 1 for the Lakers in 1980 against the Philadelphia 76ers.